kbr/fritzconnection/docs/sources/introduction.rst

 .. note ::
     - Using TLS will slow down the communication with the router.
 Especially getting a new FritzConnection instance will take longer by setting ``use_tls=True``.
-Tip: reuse instances.
+Hint: reuse instances.
-    - Since the routers currently create self-signed certificates, certificate-verification is disabled.
+    - Since the router uses a self-signed certificate, currently certificate-verification is disabled.
+    - In case the client communicates with the router by WLAN and WPA is enabled, the communication is already encrypted.
+    - In case the client communicates by VPN there is also no need to add an additional encryption layer.
+    - The Fritz!Box backend allows to download the self signed certificate and to upload your own certificates: "Internet->Freigaben->FRITZ!Box-Dienste".